Millions of Americans say they could justify violence in the wake of an electoral defeat. To stop a post-election nightmare, we need to act now.

 Second, ask questions.
 Asking questions opens the way to constructive dialogue because it lets your opponent know she is being heard; most likely, she will reciprocate by asking question of you, too.
 “When we engage people across ideological divides, asking questions helps us map the disconnect between our differing points of view,” Phelps-Roper says.
 “That’s important because we can’t present effective arguments if we don’t understand where the other side is actually coming from.”

 Fourth, make the argument.
-Phelps-Roper says that when we have strong beliefs, we can be tempted to assume that the rightness of our position should be obvious, “that we shouldn’t have to defend our positions because they’re so clearly right and good that if someone doesn’t get it, it’s their problem—that it’s not my job to educate them.”
+Phelps-Roper says that when we have strong beliefs, we can be tempted to assume “that we shouldn’t have to defend our positions because they’re so clearly right and good that if someone doesn’t get it, it’s their problem — that it’s not my job to educate them.”
 Uh-uh.
 If we want to change people’s minds, we need to do the work of showing them a different way of thinking.
-It’s not easy, because people’s strongest beliefs have usually evolved over a lifetime, are tied up with their tribal allegiances.
+It’s not easy, because people’s strongest beliefs have usually evolved over a lifetime, and are tied up with their tribal allegiances.
 But Phelps-Roper isn’t the only person who has been persuaded to change her way of viewing the world.
-With genuine care and patience, it is possible for people to be transformed.
+And who knows?
+We might change some of our own views, too.

 Itall boils down to this: There is always more to people than their worst ideas, beliefs, or behavior.
 And our allegiance to the American ideal of unity amid diversity must trump our allegiance to party and ideology.
 We should continue debating the best course for the nation as vigorously as we always have, but we should do so as fellow human beings, and fellow Americans.
 Because if we don’t, our 3 a.m. nightmares about the future of democracy in America may end up being worse than we ever imagined.